What Is E-commerce? Definition, Advantages and Disadvantages

-E-commerce, also known as electronic commerce, is the buying and selling of goods (or services) electronically on the internet.
-It can also refer to other online activities like online auctions, ticketing and banking.
-E-commerce is an essential part of many businesses that rely on the sale of physical products or services online.
+E-commerce, or electronic commerce, is the buying and selling of goods or services electronically on the internet.
+It can also refer to other online activities, such as auctions, ticketing and banking.
+In this article, we discuss the different types of e-commerce, the advantages and disadvantages of e-commerce, and why e-commerce is important.

 What are the different types of e-commerce?